usaid-cs/yesterday-i-learned/random.md

 1. [Funeral biscuits][historiccamdencounty] were invented by cavemen to represent "incorporating their essence into one's own" without needing to consume the body of the diseased.
 Victorians improved the practice by not putting the biscuits directly on top of the dead.
 1. "Plinking" is shooting cans.
 "Pinking" is arousing a vulva.
 1. Chapter 11 backruptcy can be filed by people who have money.
 Case in point was Donald Trump, billionaire, who filed Chapter 11 for the fifth time.
-1. "Thunder Bay is home to ... the highest concentration of persons of Finnish origin per capita in Canada" - D. Maki (Hill)
 1. The Bible never says how many wise men there were.
 1. [Random blanks][wikipedia 102] are given to soldiers to let them feel that they were not responsible for killing a single person.
 1. A specific breed of dog, the [bloodhound][wikipedia 103], can track a human's scent across different terrains.